Mashpoe/vscode-wood-duck-theme/README.md

 A nice theme that's not too rough on the eyes, kinda reminds me of my favorite duck.

+It's also proven to be helpful for users with protanopia, AKA red-green colorblindness!

 ![screenshot 1](images/screenshot1.png)

 ![screenshot 2](images/screenshot2.png)